os-js/manual.os-js.org/src/v3/guide/deploy/README.md

 > Note that if you're hosting on different hostnames, you have to set up CORS.
 [Example for nginx](https://enable-cors.org/server_nginx.html).

-Serve the `dist/` directory where your client is, and on the server, just run with the normal `npm run serve` command or methods described above.
+Serve the `dist/` directory where your client is, and on the server, just run with the normal `npm run serve` command or with the methods described above.

 In this example we configure: